The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 And rural poverty and isolation from needed resources, like quality healthcare, may be, from the Romantic point of view, the “Natural” order of things, but that is just another reason for us to sober up.

+Our faith in “Nature” makes us neglectful; it enables us to ignore the suffering of our fellow creatures.
 But we are not always neglectful, are we?
-Sensing that our fellow creatures, including our own species, can serve the needs of some dominant group, we force them to serve the free market.
+Sensing that our fellow creatures, including members of our own species, can serve the needs of some dominant group, we force them to serve the free market.

 III.

-That sounds nice—but carefully consider the logic of the Sabbath Commandment: Liberation from slavery in Egypt is the justification for pausing the institution of slavery among those liberated from it.
+That’s nice—but carefully consider the logic of the Sabbath Commandment: Liberation from slavery in Egypt is the justification for pausing the institution of slavery among those liberated from it.
 You heard the text: Let your male and female slaves rest on the Sabbath day.
 I guess you can take the slaves out of Egypt but you can’t take the Egypt out of the liberated slaves—except, maybe, on the Sabbath Day.

 All of 17-years-old, I attended a winter church retreat in McCall, Idaho.
 I managed to get very sick while at the retreat.